Titling – Used Vehicle Purchased from a Non-Dealer

 - the new owner (buyer) wants to base the excise tax calculation (6% of the vehicle’s value) on the sale price rather than the book value.

 - Odometer disclosure statement – If the vehicle has a Maryland title, the odometer reading can be recorded and attested to in the section entitled Assignment of Ownership.
 You also can submit the MVA’s Odometer Disclosure Statement.

 - Maryland Safety Inspection Certificate – The Maryland State Police form certifies that your vehicle meets Maryland safety standards.
 It is valid for up to 90 days from the date issued.

-Under certain circumstances, additional information and/or forms may be required:
+Under certain circumstances, additional information may be required:

 - Lien information – If you borrowed money to buy the vehicle, you may need to record the lien information on the application.
 The MVA Security Interest Filing Statement (VR-217) must be used if a second lien is placed against the title.

 - Lien release – If the existing title indicates that a lien was placed against it, you must submit a lien release.
 The lien release can be a properly completed and signed Maryland Security Interest Filing or a lien release letter on the lien holder's letterhead.
 The lien release letter must include:

 - The secured party's name imprinted on it (if the lien holder is a business entity).

 - Contact telephone number of the secured party.

 - The name of the debtor (customer).